of peopleSeats comfortablyWorkable size

 Choosing a farmhouse table for your home can feel as momentous and personal as picking out a piece of art or even your wedding outfit.
 Aside from the creative choices involved, such as picking paint or stain colors, there are some basic practical considerations for everyday functionality.
+Are you looking for a custom sized farmhouse table?
+We can make any size you need!
+See our custom tables here.

 1. What size farmhouse table do I need?